+- a.
 Introduce yourself: Who are you?
 Why are you taking the course?
-Where are you living now?
+Where are you living now? - b.
+How do you feel about writing in general?
+(You will not be judged on this.) - c.
+Identify one long-term goal you would like to have achieved by the time you complete your diploma or degree.
+For instance, you might want a particular job in your field. - d.
+Identify one semester goal that will help you fulfill the long-term goal you just set. - e.
+Review Table 1.1, High School versus Post-Secondary Assignments and answer the following questions: - In what ways do you think post-secondary education will be rewarding for you as a learner? - What aspects of post-secondary education do you expect to find most challenging?

-- How do you feel about writing in general?
-(You will not be judged on this.) - Identify one long-term goal you would like to have achieved by the time you complete your diploma or degree.
-For instance, you might want a particular job in your field. - Identify one semester goal that will help you fulfill the long-term goal you just set. - Review the High School versus Post-Secondary Assignments activity above and answer the following questions: - In what ways do you think post-secondary education will be rewarding for you as a learner? - What aspects of post-secondary education do you expect to find most challenging? - What changes do you think you might have to make in your life to ensure your success in a post-secondary learning environment?
+• What changes do you think you might have to make in your life to ensure your success in a postsecondary learning environment?